You might also like

 The Gender Pay Gap is the difference between the average hourly pay of women and men.

-We are pleased to report that our efforts have paid off.
-Today, on average, throughout the company, the mean pay for women is higher.
-Within LondonEnergy, women earn £1.12 for every £1 that men earn when comparing median hourly pay.
+Today, on average, the mean pay for women is higher throughout the company.
+Women earn £1.28 every £1 that men earn when comparing median hourly pay.

-When comparing mean (average) hourly pay, women's 65.1% higher than men.
-Women also hold 9.3% of the highest paid jobs and 5.3% of the lowest paid.
+When comparing mean (average) hourly pay, women's income is 37% higher than men.
+Women also hold 20% of the highest paid jobs and 14% of the lowest paid.

-The median gender pay gap is the midpoint in the ranges of hourly earnings of men and women.
-The median pay at LondonEnergy is 9.1% in favour of women.
+The median gender pay gap is the midpoint in men's and women's hourly earnings.
+The median pay at LondonEnergy is 1.6% in favour of women.

-The mean bonus pay gap is 67.3%, and the median bonus pay gap is 70.6%, both in favour of men.
+The mean bonus pay gap is in favour women 14.3%, and the median bonus pay gap is 33.3%, which is in favour of men.

-It is important to note that the Gender Pay Gap is different from equal pay, which is a legal requirement that men and women must get equal pay for 'equal work'.
+It is important to note that the Gender Pay Gap differs from equal pay, a legal requirement that men and women must get equal pay for 'equal work'.

 The table below shows the distribution of male and female employees across the different pay bands.